Tardigrades are known colloquially as water bears or moss piglets. They are eight-legged, semi-segmented micro-animal phyla of water-dwelling.

 Ecology and History of Life

-Most tardigrades are phytophagous (plant eaters) or bacteriophage (bacteria eaters), but some are carnivorous to the extent that they eat smaller tardigrades species (e.g., Milnesium tardigradum).
+Most tardigrades are phytophagous (plant eaters) or bacteriophage (bacteria eaters), but some are carnivorous to the extent that they eat smaller tardigrade species (e.g., Milnesium tardigradum).

-Tardigrades share morphological characteristics with many species, which differ in large part by class.
+Tardigrades share morphological characteristics with many species, which differ largely by class.
 Biologists have difficulty finding verification among late-earth species because of this relationship.

 These animals are most closely related to the early development of arthropods.
 Tardigrade fossils have gone as far back as the Cretaceous period in North America.

-Tardigrades are considered to be cosmopolitan and can be found in regions all over the world.
-Tardigrades eggs and cysts are so long-lasting that they can be carried long distances at the feet of other animals.
+Tardigrades are considered to be cosmopolitan and can be found in regions worldwide.
+Tardigrade eggs and cysts are so long-lasting that they can be carried long distances at the feet of other animals.

 The Tardigrades survived the five mass extinctions.
-This gave them a plethora of survival characteristics, including the ability to survive situations that would have been fatal to almost all other animals (see next section).
+This gave them many survival characteristics, including the ability to survive situations that would have been fatal to almost all other animals (see next section).

-Tardigrade lifespans range from 3–4 months for some species, to 2 years for other species, not counting their time in dormant states.
+Tardigrade lifespans range from 3–4 months for some species to 2 years for others, not counting their time in dormant states.

 Physiology